 Instructions

-- Add oil to large skillet, and heat over medium-high heat.
-Crumble in ground beef and cook while breaking up meat with a spatula.
+- Add oil to a large skillet, and heat over medium-high heat.
+Add ground beef to the pan and cook while breaking up the meat with a spatula.
 Season with salt and pepper.

 - When meat is almost cooked through and beginning to brown, add in onion and bell pepper.
 Cook until beef is nicely browned and vegetables are beginning to soften.
 Drain off any grease.